-Learning English With profile: 23 years-old Paul Iano comes from Seattle (US) and lives in Vitoria Gasteiz.
+Learning English With profile: 23 years-old agencias matrimoniales en girona comes from Seattle (US) and lives in Vitoria Gasteiz.
 He works as an English assistant at The Official School of Languages in Pío Baroja.

 - How did you learn Spanish?
 Did you go to an Official School of Languages?
 Did you go to a Private Academy?
 By yourself?

 I learned Spanish during about two years that I lived in Central America, mostly Guatemala.
 I moved there immediately after high school with about three sentences of Spanish, and was living in an area where no one spoke English.
 So I had to learn.
 I learned basically by talking to people as much as possible and carrying around a pocket dictionary.
 I’ve never learned a language from classes, and to be honest I have no idea how people can do it.
 I have to be using it and talking to people, or it never sticks in my head.

 - What would you recommend somebody who´s learning English?